Meetings

 Founding:

-The Alachua Lions Club opened its doors in 1931 and is part of Lions International, the largest service club in the world.
-Lions International has over 1.3 million members in 205 countries and geographical locations all over the world.
+The Alachua Lions Club was established in 1931 and is part of Lions Clubs International, the world's largest service club organization.
+As of recent data, Lions Clubs International comprises over 1.4 million members across more than 200 countries and geographical areas.

 Service: